Affiliate links on Android Authority may earn us a commission. Learn more.

-- Fitbit Versa 3: The best Fitbit smartwatch overall, this device is a slightly pared-down version of the Fitbit Sense, but at a much better price.
-Odds are, you won’t miss the extra health sensors the Versa 3 lacks and you’ll appreciate the extra cash.
+- Fitbit Versa 3: The best Fitbit smartwatch for most shoppers, the Versa lineup offers a slightly pared-down version of the Fitbit Sense, but at a much better price.
+Odds are, you won’t miss the extra health sensors the device lacks and you’ll appreciate the extra cash.

 - Fitbit Sense: With EDA, ECG, and skin temperature sensors, the Fitbit Sense is the best pick for women interested in detailed health tracking.